Brendenh2314/d287-java-frameworks/README.md

 I.  Add at least two unit tests for the maximum and minimum fields to the PartTest class in the test package.

+    Changes to PartTest.java:
+        Lines 159-186: Created a test for both maximum and minimum inventory.

 J.  Remove the class files for any unused validators in order to clean your code.